python/mypy/docs/source/basics.rst

 Library stubs
 *************

-In order to type check code that uses library modules such those included in the Python standard library, you need to have library *stubs*.
+In order to type check code that uses library modules such as those included in the Python standard library, you need to have library *stubs*.
 A library stub defines a skeleton of the public interface of the library, including classes, variables and functions, and